-Explain how margin protect investors against the possibility of default.
+Explain how margin protect futures traders against the possibility of default.

-Margin is money deposited by an investor with his or her broker.
-It acts as a guarantee that the investor can cover any losses on the futures contract.
+Margin is money deposited by a trader with his or her broker, by the broker with the clearing house member, and by the clearing house member with the clearing house.
+It acts as a guarantee that any losses on the futures contract will be covered.
 The balance in the margin account is adjusted daily to reflect gains and losses on the futures contract.
-If losses are above a certain level, the investor is required to deposit further margin.
-This system makes it unlikely that the investor will default.
-A similar system of margin accounts makes it unlikely that the investor's broker will default on the contract it has with the clearing house member and unlikely that the clearing house member will default with the clearing house.
+If losses are above a certain level (the maintenance margin), a trader is required to deposit further margin with the broker.
+This system makes it unlikely that the trader will default.
+A similar system of margin accounts makes it unlikely that the investor's broker will default on the contract it has with the clearing house member and unlikely that the clearing house member will default on its trades with the clearing house.

 A trader buys two July futures contracts on frozen orange juice.
 Each contract is for the delivery of 15,000 pounds.
-The current futures price is 160 cents per pound, the initial margin is \$6,000 per contract, and the maintenance margin is \$4,500 per contract.
+The current futures price is 120 cents per pound, the initial margin is \$6,000 per contract, and the maintenance margin is \$4,500 per contract.
 What price change would lead to a margin call?
 Under what circumstances could \$2,000 be withdrawn from the margin account?

 There is a margin call if more than \$1,500 is lost on one contract.
-This happens if the futures price of frozen orange juice falls by more than 10 cents to below 150 cents per lb. \$2,000 can be withdrawn from the margin account if there is a gain on one contract of \$1,000.
-This will happen if the futures price rises by 6.67 cents to 166.67 cents per lb.
+This happens if the futures price of frozen orange juice falls by more than 10 cents to below 110 cents per lb. \$2,000 can be withdrawn from the margin account if there is a gain on one contract of \$1,000.
+This will happen if the futures price rises by 6.67 cents to 126.67 cents per lb.